codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 }
 ```

-Because the `convert(int, int, String)` method is a pure function, we are able to copy its implementation straight over its invocation, like this.
-I have also copied literal values over `numeral.value` and `numeral.symbol` because they can be looked up by eye:
+There is a property of pure functions, as the `convert(int, int, String)` method is, that we are able to copy the implementation straight over its invocation, like this:

 ```groovy
 String convert() {